Trousez/4-BIT-ALU/docs/Logic_Gates.md

   <img src="../images/Input_buffer.jpg" alt="Input Buffer Circuit Diagram" width="68%">
 </p>

 - Buffer re-outputs a clean, strong signal.
 This is used when signals start to get weak or is heavily loaded.
-Wires (especially jumper cables) induce parasitic capacitance that rounds the square waves.
+Wires (especially jumper cables) induce parasitic capacitance that rounds the square wave signals.
 Buffers restore this since it uses its own $V_{CC}$ and ground rails to source or sink current.
 This can be mathematically represented as follows:

 $$A = A$$